docker/docs/docker-hub/company-faqs.md

 ### What's the definition of a company vs an organization?

-A company is a collection of organizations that's managed together.
-An organization is a collection of repositories and teams that's managed together.
+A company is a collection of organizations that are managed together.
+An organization is a collection of repositories and teams that are managed together.

-### What are the different permissions for an organization owner?

-Organization owners can create, view, push, and pull repositories from their organization.
-As a company owner, you don’t have these privileges.

-### If an organization isn't part of a company, would SSO or SCIM settings change?

-No, the SSO or SCIM settings won't change for that organization.